There are no statewide elections in Minnesota in 2021

-General Election Voter Registration Deadline: October 13 online, or Election Day registration if voting in-person
+Voter Registration Deadline: 21 days before Election Day online, in-person, or by mail, or Election Day registration if voting in-person

 Minnesota’s Safe at Home program provides a confidential address for voter registration for those who fear for their safety, many of which are survivors of domestic violence, sexual assault, or stalking.
 Learn more here.